eduardo-stuart/express-file-logger/README.md

 # Express-File-Logger

-A lightweight, plug-and-play library that logs to a file every access made on an Express server.
+A lightweight, plug-and-play library that logs to a file every access made on an Express Server.

 ## Install